Heist (2001 film)

-Heist is a 2001 American heist crime drama film written and directed by David Mamet and starring Gene Hackman, Danny DeVito and Delroy Lindo, with Rebecca Pidgeon, Ricky Jay, Patti Lupone and Sam Rockwell in supporting roles.
+Heist is a 2001 American heist crime drama film written and directed by David Mamet and starring Gene Hackman, Danny DeVito and Delroy Lindo in their second collaboration following Get Shorty (1995), with Rebecca Pidgeon, Ricky Jay, Patti Lupone and Sam Rockwell in supporting roles.

-Heist received generally positive reviews from critics, with praise for its characters and script.
-Although it grossed just around its production budget, the film became the highest-grossing film directed by Mamet in the United States with $23 million, and went on to become a popular hit in the home video market.
+Heist premiered at the 2001 Toronto International Film Festival on September 10, 2001 before being released by Morgan Creek Productions, Inc. (through Warner Bros.
+Pictures) on November 9, 2001 in the United States.
+The film received generally positive reviews from critics, with praise for its characters and script.
+Although it grossed just around its production budget, the film became the highest-grossing film directed by Mamet in the United States with $23 million and went on to become a popular hit in the home video market.

 Plot

 Joe Moore runs a ring of professional thieves, which includes Bobby Blane, Donnie "Pinky" Pincus and Joe's wife Fran.
 During a robbery of a New York City jewelry store, Joe takes off his mask in a successful effort to distract the store's last remaining employee, allowing his face to be captured by a security camera; he is unable to retrieve the video evidence before they have to flee.
 As both the picture and a witness can identify him, Joe retires from crime and plans to disappear on his sailboat with Fran.

 This does not sit well with Joe's fence, Mickey Bergman, who runs a garment business as a front.
 Having accrued significant expenses in setting up another robbery, Bergman decides to withhold the payment of the jewelry heist from Joe and his crew, so that they go through with the next job – robbing an airplane carrying a large shipment of gold.
 Bergman further insists that his nephew, Jimmy Silk, be a part of the crew.
 Joe accepts, but a series of shifting loyalties changes the complexity of their task, including Jimmy's interest in Fran, along with Bergman and Jimmy's belief that Joe's skills are declining.

 While setting up an element needed for the robbery, they are stopped by a passing police officer.
 While Joe and Bobby talk the officer into leaving, an agitated Jimmy draws his gun but is stopped by Pinky.
 Joe forces the team out of finishing the job by leading Jimmy to believe that Pinky did not destroy the getaway car, covered in the team's fingerprints.
 The deceit is discovered and Bergman forces them to finish the job.

 The plane robbery is a series of misdirects.
 Pinky poses as a guard while Joe, Bobby and Jimmy pose as airport security personnel.
 They stop the jet, pretending to be responding to an emergency.
 They fill a van with what they take from the plane, then move the van to a rented garage on the airport grounds, where they re-brand it and call for a tow truck to have it hauled away.